gvenck/gvenck.github.io/3proceedings.md

 Based on this idea, our event is focused on fostering discussions with key professionals in genetics and plant breeding in order to prepare stakeholders for challenges in agriculture.
-The International Meeting on Plant Breeding is one of several events in the "DuPont Plant Sciences Symposia" series.
+The International Meeting on Plant Breeding is one of several events in the "Corteva Plant Sciences Symposia" series.
 Our aim is training new professionals by providing the opportunity to interact with researchers from public and private institutions through discussions of relevant scientific topics.